 Among the top innovations in medicine that have actually made things worse for physicians is the rise of the (charting) machines.
 More specifically, the ubiquitous Electronic Health Record (EHR).
 In this article, we look at the connection between charting and physician burnout.
 We explore the links between the increasingly burdensome and tedious requirement for comprehensive record-keeping using EHRs, and physician stress.
 We also examine innovations to try and reduce charting-related fatigue and physician burnout.

 Information technology typically is intended to make processes and tasks more efficient.
+We were promised improvements in our workflow,

-And in some ways it does: It saves paper, it saves physical chart creation (and destruction), and it saves on office space.
+And in some ways it does: it saves paper, it saves physical chart creation (and destruction), and it saves on office space.
 Notes are legible and easily transmissible.

 Until recently, the medical record primarily served one purpose -for the benefit of the patient and to support patient continuity.
 Today the electronic medical record has become a place for insurance companies, documenting against potential medical malpractice, collecting additional information for quality assurance and corporate initiatives.
 But mainly it’s about money.